Open-Cascade-SAS/OCCT/dox/overview/overview.md

 You are hereby informed that all software is a property of its respective authors and is protected by international and domestic laws on intellectual property and trademarks.
-Should you need further information, please directly contact the authors.
+Should you need further information, directly contact the authors.

 **CAS.CADE** and **Open CASCADE** are registered trademarks of OPEN CASCADE S.A.S.